prop-house/prop-house-monorepo/packages/prop-house-protocol/README.md

 #### Governance Power Strategies

 These strategies can be consumed to determine proposing or voting power.
-There are currently three governance power strategies in the repo:
+There are currently four governance power strategies in use:

+- **Allowlist**: Enables a predefined list of accounts to have a specific governance power.
+- **Ethereum Balance Of**: Uses storage proofs to determine governance power using ERC20/ERC721 balances on Ethereum.
+- **Ethereum Balance Of ERC1155**: Uses storage proofs to determine governance power using ERC1155 balances on Ethereum.
-- Vanilla: For testing only.
+- **Vanilla**: For testing only.
 Gives all users a power of 1.
-- Allowlist: Enables a predefined list of accounts to have a specific governance power.
-- Ethereum Balance Of: Uses storage proofs to determine governance power using ERC20/ERC721 balances on Ethereum.

 #### [EthereumBlockRegistry](https://github.com/Prop-House/prop-house-monorepo/tree/main/packages/prop-house-protocol/contracts/starknet/src/common/libraries/ethereum_block.cairo)

 This contract maps timestamps to block numbers by reading from the storage proof headers store.
-It is used in the Ethereum balance of governance power strategy
+It is used in the Ethereum balance of governance power strategies.

 #### [RoundDependencyRegistry](https://github.com/Prop-House/prop-house-monorepo/tree/main/packages/prop-house-protocol/contracts/starknet/src/common/libraries/round_dependency.cairo)